 "GH diverts calories in food towards protein synthesis and away from fat synthesis as demonstrated in animal tests.
 It is as powerful as testosterone in stimulating protein synthesis properties."

-"GH-deficient (GHD) adults have reduced lean body mass and increased fat mass, particularly central abdominal fat mass, thus proving that the higher the GH level, the more muscle mass and less fat is synthesized."
+"GH-deficient (GHD) adults have reduced lean body mass and increased fat mass, particularly central abdominal fat mass, thus proving that the higher the HGH level, the more muscle mass and less fat is synthesized."

-Since within bodybuilding circles it is common knowledge that elite competitors take GH twice a day, and that timing is of the essence, if post workout is one of these optimal periods, when is the other?
+Since within bodybuilding circles it is common knowledge that elite competitors take HGH twice a day, and that timing is of the essence, if post workout is one of these optimal periods, when is the other?

 "A second dose," says Ali, "can be taken before going to bed, again at a time when ones blood sugar is very low as when a bodybuilder is getting ready for a show and is on low a carbohydrate diet; this is the optimal period - night - especially if a low carbohydrate meal was the last meal or two.